A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Reasons for Dataset Deprecation

-Different technical issues may arise when datasets fail to be deprecated appropriately, and at the appropriate time.
-Because datasets are static (i.e. they represent a sample of the world that is frozen in time at the moment the dataset is created) and the world surrounding them changes, datasets can quickly become unrepresentative of the world they were meant to describe.
-This can be caused by changes in the world being modeled—e.g., a word corpus like WordNet which originated in the 1980s does not include “iPhone” or “Internet” but does include words like "washwoman" and "chimneysweep".
-A neural language model trained on a dataset dating from 1988 or 2018 can therefore fail to perform adequately in tasks ranging from question answering to dialogue because the model is built on data that no longer represents current language.
-Several authors have studied the problems of semantic drift in Wordnet and other training sets~\cite{bakay2019problems, rohrdantz2011towards,montariol2021models} and proposed ways to address and mitigate it from a technical perspective~\cite{hamilton2016diachronic,kutuzov2018diachronic}, but these approaches are rarely incorporated in modern NLP models, which can be trained on large corpora reflecting decades of language data, including books from previous centuries~\cite{bandy2021addressing}.
+There are several technical reasons why a dataset is deprecated, which can result in downstream issues in model relevance and performance.
+For instance, one issue is that datasets are static -- i.e. they represent a sample of the world that is frozen in time at the moment the dataset is created.
+The worlds surrounding datasets change and datasets can quickly become unrepresentative of what they were meant to describe.
+For instance, a corpus like WordNet, which originated in the 1980s, does not include words like “smartphone” or “Internet,” which are relevant in 2022, but does include words like "washwoman" and "chimneysweep," which are no longer part of mainstream modern discourse.
+A language model trained on WordNet can therefore fail to perform adequately in tasks ranging from question answering to dialogue because the model is built on data that no longer represents current language.

+Several authors have studied the problems of semantic drift in WordNet and other training sets~\cite{bakay2019problems, rohrdantz2011towards,montariol2021models} and proposed ways to address and mitigate them from a technical perspective~\cite{hamilton2016diachronic,kutuzov2018diachronic}.
+These approaches, though, are rarely incorporated into modern NLP models, which can be trained on large corpora reflecting decades of language data, including books from previous centuries~\cite{bandy2021addressing}.
+A dataset such as WordNet could, at least, come with a disclaimer explaining its origin and the temporal shifts that occur in language (given that it could still be used for historical research); at best, the current version of WordNet could be delineated for historical research with a more recent derivative created for use in contemporary systems.
+Addressing `documentation debt'~\cite{bandy2021addressing} and creating datasheets~\cite{gebru2018datasheets} to promote transparency can spur dataset users to make better informed choices about the relevance of a dataset, even if it has not been deprecated.